Generic Name: cerliponase alfa (ser LIP oh nase AL fa)

 any sign of infection on the child's scalp in the area around the implanted catheter; or

 a shunt in the brain (to help drain fluid build-up around the brain).

 Tell your doctor if your child has ever had:

 heart rhythm problems.

-Cerliponase alfa is given only by a certain type of healthcare professional.
-To prevent infection, cerliponase alfa is given in a sterile medical setting.
+Brineura is given only by a certain type of healthcare professional.
+To prevent infection, this medicine is given in a sterile medical setting.

 This medicine is usually given once every other week.
 Your child will also receive an infusion of electrolytes after each infusion of cerliponase alfa.
 The entire procedure will take about 4.5 hours to complete.

-About 30 to 60 minutes before each cerliponase alfa infusion, your child will be given medication to prevent certain side effects of this medicine.
+About 30 to 60 minutes before each Brineura infusion, your child will be given medication to prevent certain side effects of this medicine.

 Your child's breathing, blood pressure, oxygen levels, and other vital signs will be watched closely during each infusion.
 The child's heart function may also need to be monitored using an electrocardiograph or ECG (sometimes called an EKG).